-The theme for this year’s in.sight is “We Are One” and signifies how we must work together to improve the connectivity and performance of the supply chain.
+The theme for 2020's in.sight is “We Are One” and signifies how we must work together to improve the connectivity and performance of the supply chain.
 From improving back-office processes and reducing paperwork, to streamlining asset maintenance and increasing driver safety on the road ‒ each of these innovative companies embody this theme and we are proud to call them our customers!

 3. Important Trends Are Reshaping the Industry

 To further support the theme of “We Are One”, in.sight is also a great opportunity for attendees to learn more about important industry trends that may have an impact on their business.
 To help support this education and engagement, this year’s event featured a wide range of industry speakers.

 This included regulatory-based sessions led by representatives from the Federal Motor Carrier Safety Administration (FMCSA) and Ontario Trucking Association as well as more business-focused sessions designed to help attendees improve awareness of industry trends and ways to improve how they do work within their organization.